ernestodeleon21/starter-academic/content/publication/deleon-2021-e/index.md

   gap between the news choices of journalists and consumers narrows, and that news sharing resembles a zero-sum game, with increased political news sharing leading to a decrease in the sharing of other news.
-publication: '*Forthcoming in Information, Communication, and Society*'
+publication: '*Information, Communication, and Society* (In Print)'
 ---